brillout/esm-cjs-interop-playground/readme.md

 }
 ```

-Loading CJS from ESM overwrites the default export.
+Which makes sense considering our previous observations.

 # Observation 5

-When loading CJS from ESM, non-statically analysable exports are skipped.
+When loading CJS from ESM, non-statically-analysable exports are missing.

 ```js
 // CJS